jianfch/stable-ts/README.md

         Transcribe the gap after the previous word and if the average word proababiliy of a segment falls below this value, discard the segment.
 If ``None``, skip transcribing the gap to reduce chance of timestamps starting before the next utterance.
+    nonspeech_skip : float or None, default None
+        Skip non-speech sections that are equal or longer than this duration in seconds.
+Disable skipping if ``None``.
-    progress_callback : Callable, optional
+        Reduce text and timing hallucinations in non-speech sections but may increase processing time. progress_callback : Callable, optional
         A function that will be called when transcription progress is updated.
         The callback need two parameters.